 No matter if you've lived together for a while or just moved in before lockdown, chances are it’s going to be difficult spending so much more time with your partner!
-Not being able to go and see your friends or do your usual hobbies will mean you’ll be seeing each other for way longer than you’re used to.
+Not being able to go and see your friends as often or do your usual hobbies will mean you’ll be seeing each other for way longer than you’re used to.

 Keep things romantic by organising a date night.
 You could watch your favourite movie with some popcorn and snuggle on the sofa.
 Use the fanciest dishes you have, light a candle, bring out a tablecloth (or fashion one together from a scarf) and pretend you're out for a nice dinner in a restaurant.
 You could even print out a menu if you're feeling extra creative!

 If you’re living together, life during coronavirus (COVID-19) can be really stressful: especially if you or your partner get sick, one or both of you are key workers, or you have vulnerable people in your family who might need extra support.
 Therefore it's really important to treat each other with kindness and to understand that stress about other things might put some strain on your relationship.